alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/OPENSHIFT.md

 If you run into errors, run `oc get mdb my-replica-set4 -o yaml -w` and at the bottom, it'll give you a status message.
 If it says that it cannot connect to Cloud Manager, it means that you need to update the API key whitelist.
 If it says "not ready" or "reconciling", just give the operator more time to complete it's operations.

+## Connnect to replica set

-7. Test if you can connect with the mongodb CLI.
+1. Test if you can connect with the mongodb CLI.

-If you want to test within the k8s cluster, you'll need something like mongodb toolbox (https://hub.docker.com/r/atwong/tool-box) to run `mongo --host my-replica-set4-0.my-replica-set4-svc.ecommerce.svc.cluster.local --port 27017 --username awong --password awong`
+   1. If you want to test within the k8s cluster, you'll need something like mongodb toolbox (https://hub.docker.com/r/atwong/tool-box) to run `mongo --host my-replica-set4-0.my-replica-set4-svc.ecommerce.svc.cluster.local --port 27017 --username awong --password awong`

-If you want to test from your workstation, run `oc get svc`, find the correct k8s service `oc port-forward svc/my-replica-set4-svc-external 27017:27017` and then `mongo --host localhost --port 27017 --username awong --password awong`
+   1. If you want to test from your workstation, run `oc get svc`, find the correct k8s service `oc port-forward svc/my-replica-set4-svc-external 27017:27017` and then `mongo --host localhost --port 27017 --username awong --password awong`

-8. Test with an Node.js application
+1. Test with an Node.js application

 Create new project.
 Add new application via git using https://github.com/alberttwong/nodejs-ex.
 Add the following k8s deployment variables